Duration: | 11 Day(s) - 10 Night(s) |

 Day 6: Tashigang

 Trashiyangtse Dzong is situated at an altitude of 1,850m.
 In the past, Trashiyangtse was an important caravan route between western and central Bhutan.
 The Dzong was newly built.
-The Art School and Chorten Kora have located just a few minutes drives by car.
+The Art School and Chorten Kora are located just a few minute's drive by car.
 Late afternoon we travel back to Trashigang.
 Overnight in a lodge.

 Day 7: Tashigang to Bumthang